qodo-ai/open-aware/README.md

 Use get-context to: Scan all API endpoints in our microservices, understand their functionality, and create comprehensive OpenAPI documentation with examples.
 """

+# Example 4: Granular search per repositories
+"""
+Use open-aware to: Scan all API endpoints in our microservices, understand their functionality, and create comprehensive OpenAPI documentation with examples. repositories = ["...", "..."]
+"""
 ```

 ## 🔨 Available Tools